dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

     RNASEQ_data/rsem_$sample/rsem.log
 {% endhighlight %}
 #### Options
+{:.option}--bam
---bam  # Input file is in BAM format.
+# Input file is in BAM format.
+{:.option}--no-bam-output

---no-bam-output # Do not output any BAM file.
+# Do not output any BAM file.
 -p  # Number of threads to use.